 The most cost efficient and effective treatment or combination of treatments will be chosen for each area based on in-field verification of on-the-ground conditions, suitability, timing, equipment availability, and post-treatment results.
 Pruning and hazard tree felling and removal will be undertaken at select locations where conditions warrant such supplemental activities.

 Table 1 below lists the extent (in terms of acres) of each type of treatment.
 A more detailed description of each treatment is in the text following the table.
-Design Criteria applicable to the project to minimize or eliminate potential effects, or to comply with laws, regulations, and policy are described in Appendix B and will be required during project implementation.
+Design Criteria and United States Department of Interior Fish and Wildlife Service (USFWS) (USDI 2022) Biological Opinion Terms and Conditions applicable to the project to minimize or eliminate potential effects, or to comply with laws, regulations, and policy are described in Appendix B and will be required during project implementation.

 Table 1.
 Treatment Acres